 It opens Saturday, November 29, 2014 and last's through Saturday, January 3, 2015

 Do I have to pay to enter the Tinsel Trail?

 What are the hours of the Tinsel Trail?

 The Tinsel Trail is open to the public daily until midnight.
 Trees are lit from dusk until midnight each night.

 Where can I park to access the Tinsel Trail?

-There is metered street parking along Williams and Church.
+There is metered street parking along Williams Avenue and Church Street.
 There are also parking garages at: Summit/PNC building (Church St.), Von Braun Center (Monroe St).